 Best Tire Values Based on Consumer Reports' Tests

-From all-season to all-terrain, these tires deliver the most performance for the money
+From all-season to all-terrain, these tires deliver the best performance for the money

 Replacement tires are expensive.
-By the time you add up the cost for four tires, plus mounting and balancing, it is common to spend $800 or more.
-For that money, shoppers want all-weather grip, a long treadwear warranty, good handling, and short braking, based on a recent Consumer Reports survey.
-Getting these key attributes for a good price spells value.
+By the time you add up the cost for four tires, plus mounting and balancing, it’s common to spend $800 or more.
+For that money, shoppers want all-weather grip, good handling, a long treadwear warranty, and quietness, based on a recent Consumer Reports survey.

-But there are so many considerations when choosing replacement tires that it can be difficult to find the best ones for your car, while considering how long they are expected to last and ultimately cost.
-It is easy to be swayed by the asking price, or available discounts, and consequently lose sight of the full picture.
+But there are so many other considerations when choosing replacement tires that it can be difficult to find the best ones for your car, including how long they’re expected to last and ultimately cost.
+It’s easy to be swayed by the asking price or available discounts and lose sight of the full picture.